Is Change Hard?

 I don’t smoke and I can assure you I have no problem whatsoever not buying cigarettes every single day.
 I don’t go into the store, don’t ask for a pack of cigarettes and don’t give them any money.

 And as you know the way to the trash bin and presumably also have a hand to pick your M.C.
-Hammer pants up with then they can be gone quicker than his career.
+Hammer pants up with?
+In which case, they can be gone quicker than his career.

 You think of change as being difficult, not because it is, but because you are told it is and the process of getting to the point where you do the change can look difficult, or even overwhelming.